nalepae/Sublime-text-configuration/README.md

 In the end of this document, when you modify a package setting or key binding, never modify the _Default_ file but always the _User_ file.
 (But read the _Default_ file to find the inspiration !)

 ###Package _Alignment_###
-This package is usefull to tranform in one shortcut differents lines on the same character (by default : "_=_").
+This package is usefull to align in one shortcut differents lines on the same character (by default : "_=_").
 * *How to install it* : Open Command Palette, then select _Package Control: Install Package_, then select _Alignment_.
 * *How to use it* : Select the text you want to align, then press the default shortcup _ctrl+alt+a_ on Linux.
 You can modify the shortcut in _Preferences/Package Settings/Alignment/Key Bindings_.